sojibjubayer/palki-wed-management/Questions_Answers.md

 #### Answer: B: `ReferenceError: greetign is not defined`

-<i>WExplanation: In this code, greetign is not declared as a variable, and there is a typo in the variable name.
-When we run this code, we will get `ReferenceError: greetign is not defined` error.</i>
+<i>Explanation: In this code, greetign is not declared as a variable, and there is a typo in the variable name. `greetign` is not declared as a variable anywhere in our code.
+JavaScript is case-sensitive, so greetign and greeting are treated as two different variables. .When we run this code, we will get `ReferenceError: greetign is not defined` error as trying to assign an empty object to undeclared variable.</i>

 </p>
 </details>